• Home

 I am a "Double Agent" in the Half Fanatics and Marathon Maniacs clubs.
 I also pace for Beast Pacing and enjoy helping other runners accomplish their goals.

-I currently manage a retail store and coordinate community training programs for Big River Running Company, and get the opportunity to help runners and walkers from all backgrounds engage in the sport and pursue their fitness goals.
+I currently work in run specialty retail management, serving as Regional Manager and Program Director for Big River Running Company, and get the opportunity to help runners and walkers from all backgrounds engage in the sport and pursue their fitness goals.

 I am a Road Runners Club of America (RRCA) and USA Track & Field (USATF) Certified Coach.